Entra nel sito

 The CS curriculum is very similar in the US and Italy.… Continue reading

 The University of Bologna is home to a prominent Department of Political Science and International Relations.
 With students coming from many countries around the world and its prestigious faculty, it is one of the best departments of its kind in Italy.
-Within SPBO (Scienze Politiche Bologna), E.C.Co. students will have the opportunity to take a wide range of courses in the fields of Political Science, International Relations, Gender Studies, Law, and History.
-For students particularly interested in International Relations and in countries in Asia, Africa and Latin America, we recommend the following courses, all taught in Italian:… Continue reading
+Within SPBO (Scienze Politiche Bologna), E.C.Co. students can choose from a wide range of courses in the fields of political science, international relations, gender studies, law, and history.
+Students particularly interested in Asia, Africa and Latin America may find such courses as Politics of Contemporary Asia, History and Institutions of the Modern Middle East, International Relations and Development in Africa, Comparative Analysis of religious-right based, External Relations of the EU, Diplomacy in a Global World, History and Institutions of Latin America, and many more.… Continue reading

 In 1806, the british writer George Tappen wrote in his description of Bologna: “The most remarkable feature in this city are the arcades on which the houses are built […].
 In rainy weather the inhabitants may walk from one end of it to the other without the least annoyance from wet, and in the summer season they are defended from the heat of the sun.”
 Besides the uniqueness of its arcades, Bologna also represents an interesting case-study to understand the urban and architectural history of Italy.
 E.C.Co. program offers an unique in-house course on this topic, To Read a City: Urban History of Bologna since the Medieval Period taught by prof.… Continue reading